E-commerce

 Standardization

-Interchangeable texts across brands
+Interchangeable text across brands

 Add evidence, anecdotes, catalog data